 maintaining a variable UP{tuple} in the MSCS list.
 This subfield is reserved when the Request Type field is

-“Remove”.
+“Remove”, when the element is present in a (Re)Association Response frame with a value of “SUCCESS” in the Data field of the MSCS Status subelement, or when the element is present in a (Re)Association Response frame with a value other than “SUCCESS” in the Data field of the MSCS Status subelement and a value of “Add” in the Request Type field.

 The TCLAS Mask Elements field contains zero or more TCLAS Mask elements to specify how incoming MSDUs are classified into streams in MSCS, as defined in 9.4.2.242 (TCLAS Mask element).
-One or more TCLAS Mask elements are present when the Request Type field is “Add” or “Change”; no TCLAS Mask elements are present when the Request Type field is “Remove”.
+One or more TCLAS Mask elements are present when the Request Type field is “Add” or “Change”; no TCLAS Mask elements are present when the Request Type field is “Remove”, when the element is present in a (Re)Association Response frame with a value of “SUCCESS” in the Data field of the MSCS Status subelement, or when the element is present in a (Re)Association Response frame with a value other than “SUCCESS” in the Data field of the MSCS Status subelement and a value of “Add” in the Request Type field.

-The Optional Subelements field is defined in 9.4.2.121 (SCS Descriptor element).
+The Optional Subelements field contains zero or more subelements.
+The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).
+The subelements allowed in the MSCS Descriptor element are defined in Table 9-QQRR Optional subelement IDs for MSCS Descriptor element

-The MSCS Descriptor element is included in MSCS Request frames, as described in 9.6.18.6 (MCSC Request frame format), and in certain MSCS Response frames, as described in 9.6.18.7 (MCSC Response frame format).
 The use of the MSCS Descriptor element is described in 11.26.3 (MSCS procedures).

 TGmd editor: within TGmd D3.2, insert the following table and paragraph of text into subclause 9.4.2.243 MSCS Descriptor element: